noi-techpark/odh-web-components/mobility-echarging-display/README.md

 yarn
 ```

-To install all the dependencies of the packages:
+To install all the dependencies of all the packages through Lerna, run:

 ```
 lerna bootstrap
 ```

-Because they are managed using Lerna.

 ### Developement

-Start the lerna pipeline with:
+Start the Lerna pipeline with:

 ```
 yarn wc